lxwuse2008/Poetries/README.md

 # Poetries
-a poetry a day , happy everyday
+a poetry a day , start a great day